22Bet Review 2026: Bonus, Odds, Casino & Is It Legal in Canada?

 Payment methods

-Deposits and withdrawals for Canadians
+Deposits and withdrawals at a glance

 | Method | Type | Notes |